Recommended Faith & Climate Speakers

 Marvin Goodman was ordained as a rabbi by the Jewish Theological of America in 1975.
 He studied at the seminary after having earned his BA from Indiana University in 1970.
 From 1975-1988 he was the Executive Director of the Northern California Region of the United Synagogue of America as well as the Regional United Synagogue Youth Director.
 During that time, he was very instrumental in the development of Camp Arazim.
 From 1988-2007, he was the rabbi of Peninsula Sinai Congregation, a Conservative Congregation in Foster City, California.
 Since 2007 he has been the Rabbi in Residence at the San Francisco-based Jewish Community Federation and the Executive Director of the Northern CA Board of Rabbis.
 Marvin is married to Deborah Kelman and has two daughters, Rena and Naomi.

-Rev. Earl W. Koteen is the Consulting Minister for Climate Justice, Unitarian Universalist (UU) Legislative Ministry California.
+Rev. Earl W. Koteen is an active Environmental Justice minister with many organizations and is a Steering Committee member for CIPL.
 He serves on the board of UU Ministry for Earth and is currently community minister at the Berkeley Fellowship of UUs.
 Before attending training at Starr King School for the Ministry in Berkeley, Earl had a 30-year career in strategic planning, organizational development, and human resources.
 He has two adult daughters.

 Fr.
 John Coleman, S.J., Associate Pastor, St. Ignatius Parish, USF